-The independent assessor will ask six opening questions at the end of the presentation, i.e. one question for each grading cluster assessed through this method.
+The independent assessor will ask between six and eight opening questions at the end of the presentation, i.e. one question for each grading cluster assessed through this method, with one opening question for each systems approach used in the report.
 They must combine questions from the EPAO's question bank and those generated by themselves.
-Independent assessors must select four opening questions from their bank of questions provided by the EPAO.
+Independent assessors must select between four and six opening questions from their bank of questions provided by the EPAO.
 Independent assessors must ask two opening questions of their own creation.